 top of page

-Prior to starting my Ph.D. at BU, I was a Visiting Assistant Professor for 1 year at the State University of New York (SUNY), Farmingdale Mechanical Engineering Technology department, doing both research and teaching.
+Prior to starting my Ph.D. at BU, I was a Visiting Assistant Professor for 1 year at the State University of New York (SUNY) Farmingdale, in the Mechanical Engineering Technology department, conducting both research and teaching.
 I saw this time as a mini-version of a faculty lifestyle and enjoyed it.
 This was one of the reasons I decided to pursue a Ph.D.

 My teaching reviews as a Visiting Assistant Professor in Dynamics are shown below.
 I also taught Thermodynamics, Statics, and CAD.